timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 `timescaledb.continuous` option in the `WITH` clause of a PostgreSQL [`CREATE VIEW`][postgres-createview] statement.

-Let's suppose we have a hypertable `device_readings` created as so:
+Let's suppose we have a hypertable `device_readings` created like so:
 ```sql
 CREATE TABLE device_readings (
       observation_time  TIMESTAMPTZ       NOT NULL,